bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 }
 ```

-Back in `logParser`, there's also the `ErrInvalidLog` error just in case something goes wrong and feedback is required:
+Back in *logParser*, there's also the ErrInvalidLog error just in case something goes wrong and feedback is required:

 ```go
 //ErrInvalidLog ..
 var ErrInvalidLog = errors.New("Invalid Log.
 Unable to Parse")
 ```

-So far, all the types and methods have been private since, if this is to be repackaged into a reusable package, the user shouldn't have to care about the how the log is parsed, all they'd require is a `logger` equivalent to what Go's standard library provides.
+So far, all the types and methods have been private since, if this is to be repackaged into a reusable package, the user shouldn't have to care about the how the log is parsed, all they'd require is a logger equivalent to what Go's standard library provides.

 ### Setting up Postgres

 Before going any further, since the ultimate goal is to store the logs in Postgres, it's best to think about how the tables should be designed.

-Courtesy of how `parseLogTime` is structured, there will always be a `LogTime` regardless of whether the user adds the date/time flags- the rest of the values though might be omitted.
+Courtesy of how *parseLogTime* is structured, there will always be a *LogTime* regardless of whether the user adds the date/time flags- the rest of the values though might be omitted.
 With that in mind, the log table probably needs a primary key.
-At first, I thought of using the `LogTime` value as the primary key for each entry, since I'll also get indexing for free which will come in handy when querying the logs.
+At first, I thought of using the *LogTime* value as the primary key for each entry, since I'll also get indexing for free which will come in handy when querying the logs.
 However, even if it's highly improbable, it's still quite possible that two different logs might end up having the same log time and one of them will have to be discarded (due to the uniqueness constraint for primary keys).
 Another alternative is to use a synthetic key (e.g. an incrementing integer) in combination, or even in leau of the timestamp.
 But, I opted to forgo having a primary key altogether until such a need arose - e.g. if I need to use some column in the table as a foreign key.

-Another aspect that needs to be considered is which type to use for the `LogTime` value.
-Postgres provides two types for timestamps, `timestamp` and `timestamptz`.
-With `timestamp`, it simply takes the log time as it is and store it.
+Another aspect that needs to be considered is which type to use for the *LogTime* value.
+Postgres provides two types for timestamps, 'timestamp' and 'timestamptz'.
+With 'timestamp', it simply takes the log time as it is and store it.
 While choosing one or the other, I have to take into consideration the fact that our application and the postgres server might be running in two different timezones, or even simply that postgres is configured to a different timezone.
-For the time being, I went with `timestamp`, and just as with the primary key, I'll consider `timestamptz` when the need arises.
+For the time being, I went with timestamp, and just as with the primary key, I'll consider timestamptz when the need arises.

 All in all, the table definition ends up being as follows: